luispadron/BandLoader/README.md

 #### Source
 - Grab the source

-## Dependencies
+ Dependencies For Source
     - PyQt4
     - mutagen
     - wgetter